sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 1. Extract the region with:
     `tilelive-copy --minzoom=0 --maxzoom=14 --bounds="BOUNDARY BOX COORDINATES" theworld.mbtiles myextract.mbtiles`

 ## Building and running your project

-If you work only on the console frontend apps and want to deploy the full stack in development mode, use:
+If you work only on the console frontend apps and want to deploy the full stack in development mode, run in `myproject` folder:

-`DEPLOYMENT_DIRECTORY=$PWD/deployment docker-compose -p kmar -f openremote/profile/dev.yml up --build`
+`DEPLOYMENT_DIRECTORY=$PWD/deployment docker-compose -p myproject -f openremote/profile/dev.yml up --build`

 TODO